 - 1.2.1 Unless permitted under Rule 19.1, the clearance of indigenous vegetation clearance is a restricted discretionary activity provided the following conditions are met: - 1.
-The farm enterprise has a A Farm Biodiversity Plan (see Definitions) is prepared in accordance with Appendix Y for the whole of a farming operation and submitted with the application for resource consent. - 1.
-The clearance is within an area identified as "Partially converted pasture" (see Harding Attachment 3 maps): - The clearance is not within a Site of Natural Significance or on land above 900m in altitude. - 3.
+The farm enterprise has a A Farm Biodiversity Plan (see Definitions) is prepared in accordance with Appendix Y for the whole of a farming operation and submitted with the application for resource consent. - 2.
+The clearance is not within an area of Site of Natural Significance significant indigenous vegetation or significant habitat of indigenous fauna or on land above 900m in altitude. - 3.
 The clearance is not within: - a) 10075m of a lake - b) 20m of the bank of a river - c) 100m of an ecologically significant wetland - d) 50m of all other any wetlands

 - i.
-The protection of any areas meeting the criteria of Appendix 3 of the Canterbury RPS - ii.
-The quality of a Farm Biodiversity Plan, including whether the Farm Biodiversity Plan: - a) Achieves the purpose set out in in Appendix Y; - b) Adequately identifies the indigenous biodiversity values and actual and potential threats to those values, and in particular including: - Areas of significant indigenous vegetation or habitat of indigenous species using the criteria provided in Appendix 3 of the Canterbury Regional Policy Statement; and

-- ii.
-Other biodiversity values important for ecosystem connectivity, function, diversity, and integrity; - c) Includes methods that will adequately protect the significant indigenous biodiversity values identified; and - d) Includes appropriate monitoring and reporting methods to adequately protect the indigenous biodiversity values identified. - e) Includes methods that will maintain or enhance indigenous biodiversity outside significant areas, including effects on the wider ecosystem from the proposed clearance and how this may impact connectivity, function, diversity and integrity.
+The quality of a Farm Biodiversity Plan, including whether the Farm Biodiversity Plan: - a) Achieves the purpose set out in in Appendix Y; - b) Adequately identifies the indigenous biodiversity values and actual and potential threats to those values, and in particular including: - i.
+Areas of significant indigenous vegetation or habitat of indigenous species using the criteria provided in Appendix 3 of the Canterbury Regional Policy Statement; and - ii.
+Other biodiversity values important for ecosystem connectivity, function, diversity, and integrity; - c) Includes methods that will adequately protect the significant indigenous biodiversity values identified; and

-iii.
-Compliance with a Farm Biodiversity Plan

-- a) Whether the proposal achieves no net loss of indigenous biodiversity values identified as significant. - b) The actual or potential impacts effects on indigenous biodiversity of and ecological values expected to occur as a result of the proposal, particularly the impact on significant values including the values significant to Ngāi Tahu. - c) The extent to which species diversity or habitat availability could be adversely impacted by the proposal. - d) Any potential for avoiding, remedying, mitigating or otherwise offsetting or compensating for adverse effects on significant indigenous vegetation and significant habitats of indigenous fauna. - e) Monitoring requirements including collection, recording and provision of information and how these can be adapted over time in response to information on the effectiveness of measures to avoid, remedy of mitigate adverse effects on indigenous biodiversity. - f) Conditions to ensure obligations in respect of indigenous biodiversity endure, including beyond any changes of ownership (wholly or partially) of the landholding and review of conditions. - g) The benefits that the activity provides to the local community and beyond. - iv.
+- d) Includes appropriate monitoring and reporting methods to adequately protect the indigenous biodiversity values identified. - e) Includes methods that will maintain or enhance indigenous biodiversity outside significant areas, including effects on the wider ecosystem from the proposed clearance and how this may impact connectivity, function, diversity and integrity. - ii.
+Compliance with a Farm Biodiversity Plan - a) Whether the proposal achieves no net loss of indigenous biodiversity values identified as significant. - b) The actual or potential impacts effects on indigenous biodiversity or and ecological values expected to occur as a result of the proposal, particularly the impact on significant values including the values significant to Ngāi Tahu. - c) The extent to which species diversity or habitat availability could be adversely impacted by the proposal. - d) Any potential for avoiding, remedying, mitigating or otherwise offsetting or compensating for adverse effects on significant indigenous vegetation and significant habitats of indigenous fauna. - e) Monitoring requirements including collection, recording and provision of information and how these can be adapted over time in response to information on the effectiveness of measures to avoid, remedy of mitigate adverse effects on indigenous biodiversity. - f) Conditions to ensure obligations in respect of indigenous biodiversity endure, including beyond any changes of ownership (wholly or partially) of the landholding and review of conditions. - g) The benefits that the activity provides to the local community and beyond. - iii.
 Where the clearance is within an Outstanding Natural Feature or Landscape, a geopreservation site, Area of High Visual Vulnerability or Scenic Grassland Area, whether the indigenous vegetation proposed to be cleared contributes to the values of these areas and the degree to which the proposed clearance would adversely affect these values. - 1.2.2.
-Unless provided for in Rule 191.2.1 any indigenous vegetation clearance up to 5000m2 within any site in any 5-year continuous period is a restricted discretionary activity, provided the following conditions are met: - 1.
-The clearance is not within a Site of Natural Significance or on land above 900m in altitude.

-- 2. The clearance is not within:

-- a) 75100m of a lake

-- b) 20m of the bank of a river

-- c) 100m of an ecologically significant wetland

-- d) 50m of all other any wetlands
+Unless provided for in Rule 491.2.1 any indigenous vegetation clearance up to 5000m within any site in any 5-year continuous period is a restricted discretionary activity, provided the following conditions are met: - 1.
+The clearance is not within an area of Site of Natural Significance significant indigenous vegetation or significant habitat of indigenous fauna or on land above 900m in altitude. - 2.
+The clearance is not within: - a) 75100m of a lake - b) 20m of the bank of a river - c) 100m of an ecologically significant wetland d) 50m of all other any wetlands